Geothermal: integral to government thinking on sustainable development

 Commitments made at the Grenelle Environment Round Table (to reduce greenhouse gas emissions by a factor of 4 by 2020) are encouraging the development of geothermal energy: by 2020, the contribution of geothermal heat to the energy mix should have increased sixfold.
 To achieve this target, the government is considering, among other things, the development of geothermal heating in office buildings, public facilities and collective housing, in regions where the resource is plentiful, particularly in the Paris Region.

 Read about some examples of ENGIE’s geothermal solutions around the world

 Thassalia: the first marine geothermal power plant in Marseille

-The Thassalia Marine geothermal project has been designed specifically to meet the needs of Marseille's Euroméditerranée eco-city business center - the largest urban regeneration program in Southern Europe - and is the first project of its kind to generate space heating, water heating and air conditioning services on such a scale.
-In practical terms, the Thassalia plant transform the Mediterranean Sea into a sustainable energy source for around 500,000 m2 of buildings in the city of Marseille.
+The Thassalia marine geothermal project was specially designed to meet the needs of Marseille's Euroméditerranée eco-city business center, the largest urban regeneration program in Southern Europe.
+It is the first project of its kind to generate heating, hot water and air conditioning on such a scale.
+The Thassalia power plant transforms the Mediterranean Sea into a sustainable source of energy for an area of nearly 500,000 m2 of buildings in Marseilles.

-As a partnership between the public-sector Euroméditerranée development agency, local authorities, regional authorities and private enterprises, this project is an excellent example of how innovation is driving the energy transition and energy efficiency, and one to which Cofely Services has contributed its expertise in heating technology, whilst Climespace, the ENGIE Group specialist in urban cooling networks, has contributed its refrigeration expertise.
+A partnership associating the Euroméditerranée development agency, local and regional authorities and private companies, the project is a true example of innovation driving energy transition and efficiency.
+Cofely Services has contributed its expertise in thermal engineering and Climespace, the ENGIE Group's expert in urban cooling networks, its expertise in refrigeration.